microsoft/Office-Online-Test-Tools-and-Documentation/docs/docs_source/wopi/files/CheckFileInfo.rst

         will use this URI to get the file instead of a :ref:`GetFile` request.
 A host might set this property if it is easier or more performant to serve files from a different domain than the one handling standard WOPI requests.

-    HostViewUrl
-        A URI to the :term:`host frame` that loads the :wopi:action:`view` WOPI action.
-This URL is used by Office Online to navigate between view and edit mode.

     HostEditUrl
         A URI to the :term:`host frame` that loads the :wopi:action:`edit` WOPI action.
 This URL is used by Office Online to navigate between view and edit mode.
 In addition, the HostEditUrl property contains the URL that is